DorseyGo/resources/spring/spring-security/spring-security.md

 Session Fixation attacks are a potential risk where it is possible for a malicious attacker to create a session by accessing a site, then persuade another user to login with the same session.
 There are four options for <u><font color='#AAAA00'>session-fixation-protection</font></u>,

+### 3. Remember-me Authentication

+#### 3.1 Overview

+Remember-me or persistent-login authentication refers to web sites being able to remember the identity of a principal between sessions.
+This is typically accomplished by sending cookies to the browser, with the cookie being detected during future sessions and causing automated login to take place.

+#### 3.2 Simple Hash-Based Token approach

+This approach uses hashing to achieve a useful remember-me strategy.
+In essence  a *cookie* is sent to the browser upon successful interactive authentication.

+this has a potential security issue in that a captured remember-me token will be usable from any user agent until such time as the token expires.

+#### 3.3 Persistent Token approach

+What you need is to apply a <font color='#AAAA00'>data source</font> reference, when needing this approach.

+#### 3.4 Remember-me interfaces and Implementations

+Remember-me is used with <u><font color='#AA0000'>UsernamePasswordAuthenticationFilter</font></u>, and is implemented via hooks in the <u><font color='#AA0000'>AbstractAuthenticationProcessingFilter</font></u> superclass.